bugsbugsbux/notes-on-nix/notes-on-nix.md

 build outputs, dependencies, etc; a `./flake.lock` file pins the dependencies to a specific version.

+As mentioned, the idea behind nix is not only to install packages in a declarative way, but also to configure them; this works well for global programs, but not so much for user-environments, which are configured in the home directory.
+The program "**home-manager**" allows to declaratively manage user-environments like one would manage the system environment with nix.
+Keep in mind that one must not edit the managed configurations manually, as home-manager overwrites these files!

 ## Nix language

 `builtins.langVersion == 6`